dev-cafe/blog/_posts/2017-04-27-peer-reviewed-installations.md

 pipeline can for instance trigger installation scripts in paths which have changed since the last deployment.
-If the CI pipeline reports success, the commit can be accepted to the upstream branch which triggers deploying the installation on the production system.
-It is then also possible to automatically post a tweet informing about the newly installed version or update the message of the day, etc. Sometimes the entire system needs to be reinstalled.
+If the CI pipeline reports success, the commit can be accepted to the upstream branch which triggers deploying the installation on the production system, update of the documentation, and refreshing the module tree.
+All this does not need to be done manually.
+It is then also possible to
+automatically post a tweet informing about the newly installed version or update the message of the day, etc. Sometimes the entire system needs to be reinstalled.
 Fortunatelly, in this scheme this is an automatic process which